actions/importer-labs/circle_ci/5-custom-transformers.md

 end
 ```

-In this case, `puts` will only print `{}` to the console since there are no properties of the CircleCI step.
-In the source configuration, it simply appears as:
+In this example, `puts` will output an empty hash (i.e. `{}`) to the console since there are no properties configured for the CircleCI step.
+The step from the CircleCI pipeline is:

 ```yml
 - codecov/upload